-- 1. Situation.
-To promulgate policies and procedures for reporting readiness on Marine Corps organizations.
-This Order amplifies the policies, procedures, and reporting requirements delineated in references (a) through (c). - 2.
-Cancellation.
-MCO 3000.13. - 3.
-Mission.
-This Order provides policy and procedures to units, selected installations, and other organizations in the Marine Corps on reporting readiness in accordance with references (a) through (n) in order to meet service and Department of Defense (DoD) reporting requirements.
+2. Cancellation.
+MCO 3000.13A

+3. $\underline{\text{Mission}}$ .
+This Order provides policy and procedures to units, selected installations, and other organizations in the Marine Corps on reporting readiness in accordance with references (a) through (z) in order to meet service and Department of Defense (DoD) reporting requirements.